Lunar New Year celebration in Seattle's Chinatown-International District. Photo credit: Cham Bunphoath

 Lunar New Year books for kids

 Before taking your kids to an event, try reading some books together to learn about Lunar New Year traditions.
-Here are our favorites:
+Here are some favorites:

 1. "Bringing in the New Year" by Grace Lin: Bright colors and simple text highlight the most important traditions around New Year.